-If the opponent tries to capture a piece on the shield, the move is prohibited, and the player must choose a different move.
-Discuss advantages / disadvantages
+This case shows how the white queen picks up the shield in order to be protected from black knight.

 Rules for Coin

 The coin can resemble three different pieces: Knight, bishop and rook.
-The piece that steps onto the coin, is swaped with the piece resembled on it.
+The piece that steps onto the coin, is swaped with the piece that is resembled on it.